Azure/alz-monitor/docs/wiki/Deploy-with-Azure-CLI.md

 ```

 > *IMPORTANT:* When running Azure CLI from PowerShell the variables have to start with a $.
-> *IMPORTANT:* Above-mentioned "managementGroupId" variable value, as being the so called "pseudo root management group id", should _coincide_ with the value of "parPolicyManagementGroupId", set previously within the parameter files.
+> *IMPORTANT:* Above-mentioned "pseudoRootManagementGroup" variable value, as being the so called "pseudo root management group id", should _coincide_ with the value of "parPolicyManagementGroupId", set previously within the parameter files.

 ## 4. Deploy the policy definitions, initiatives and policy assignments with default settings